tfgg/yournextmep/_candidates/eu2014/libdem/kay-barnard.md

 person: kay-barnard
 region: south-west
 party: libdem
-title: South West - Liberal Democrats - Kay Barnard
+title: Kay Barnard is running for MEP in South West for the Liberal Democrats
 incumbent: false
 ---